-Andrew King-Ries is a professor and associate dean at the Blewitt School of Law at the University of Montana.
-He teaches Domestic Violence, Criminal Procedure, Criminal Law, Juvenile Justice, White Collar Crime, Evidence, and Law and Literature.
-He has written numerous articles dealing with prosecution of domestic violence offenses.
-He is a frequent presenter on domestic violence and criminal law and procedure.
+Andrew King-Ries is a professor at the Blewitt School of Law at the University of Montana.
+He teaches Domestic Violence, Criminal Law, Criminal Procedure, Race and Racism, Juvenile Justice, Evidence, and Law and Literature.
+He also supervises the Domestic Violence Clinic and the Prosecution Clinics.
+He has written numerous articles dealing with race, racism, and professional identity, in addition to articles about prosecution of domestic violence offenses.
+He is a frequent presenter on domestic violence, criminal law, and criminal procedure.

-Professor King-Ries is also a member and past chair of the Montana Access to Justice Commission and the Just Response Sexual Assault Resource Center in Missoula, Montana.
-He is also a member of the Washington Attorney General’s Domestic Violence Advisory Group.
-He is the chair of the Montana Supreme Court Criminal Jury Instruction Committee.
-Recently, Professor King-Ries was appointed co-chair of the University of Montana Discrimination Grievance Committee.
+Professor King-Ries is the immediate past Chair of the American Bar Association Commission on Domestic and Sexual Violence.
+He is also a member and past chair of the First Step Sexual Assault Resource Center in Missoula, Montana.
+He serves as a member of the Montana Supreme Court Criminal Jury Instruction Committee.